CrossRealms/Splunk-Cyences-App-for-Splunk/docs/data_onboarding/database/mssql.md

 ## **MSSQL Data**

+* To utilize the MSSQL alerts and dashboards, ensure that the database server is configured to log DDL (Data Definition Language) command activities and database authentication logs.

 ## The Cyences app supports following data collection mechanisms:

 ### 1. Window Application log using Splunk Add-on for Microsoft Windows (Recommended)